 And here's the best bit: if you don't, this free system utility can usually download and install the necessary updates and/or patches without any further intervention from you.
 The combination of PSI and Windows Update should ensure that malware can't exploit any vulnerabilities in unpatched software.

-A system cleanup tool to keep Macs running quickly and smoothly
+A free system cleanup utility to keep Macs running quickly and smoothly

-The majority of system tune-up and cleaning apps are for Windows, but Macs get messy too - and on OS X, the evergreen OnyX is often the solution.
+The majority of system tuneup and cleaning apps are for Windows, but Macs get messy too – and on macOS, the evergreen OnyX is often the solution.

 It has two companion system utilities, both also free: Deeper is purely for personalisation while Maintenance covers – yep – maintenance.
 For most people OnyX offers the best of both.